Last modified May 8, 2025

 Step 3: Create your own dashboard

-The easiest way to build a dashboard is using the Grafana UI.
-There, you can create panels with the desired visualizations and then export them by selecting `Share > Export`` in the dashboard context menu or by accessing the JSON Model in the dashboard settings.
+On some occasions, you may want to create a custom dashboard to visualize the metrics of your application.
+Once logged into the platform API, you can start using the Grafana UI and create your very first dashboard.
+There, you can create panels with the desired visualizations.
+Then, export your dashboard by selecting Share > Export in the dashboard context menu, or by accessing the JSON Model in the dashboard settings.

 In our example, you can find the dashboard JSON here.
-Download the dashboard content and use jq to minify it:

 custom-dashboard